-The County maintains twenty-six individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, the road and bridge fund, which are considered to be major funds.
+The County maintains twenty-seven individual governmental funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, the road and bridge fund, the American Rescue Plan fund, which are considered to be major funds.
 The debt service fund is not considered to be a major fund, but has been presented as such.
 Data from the other twenty governmental funds are combined into a single aggregated presentation.
 Individual fund data for each of these nonmajor governmental funds is provided in the form of combining statements in the combining and individual fund statements and schedules section of this report.